 Even if you are the best lawyer and have years of expertise and skills, mistakes can happen.
-If any of your clients file a case against you, you would have to pay not only the compensation amount (of course, if you lose) but also have to incur the legal expenses.
-Therefore, it is essential to purchase a legal indemnity insurance policy to get coverage in case a claim is filed against you by your client.
+If any of your clients file a case against you, you would have to pay not only the compensation amount (of course, if you lose) but also have to incur legal expenses.
+Therefore, it is essential to purchasing a legal indemnity insurance policy to get coverage in case a claim is filed against you by your client.
 So what is a Retroactive Date in Legal Indemnity Insurance?

-The retroactive date in legal indemnity insurance is the date from which you have been holding the uninterrupted legal indemnity insurance or the date in the past from when the insurer agrees to cover you.
-Any loss or damage which is occurred before the retroactive date will not be covered by the legal indemnity insurance company.
+The retroactive date in indemnity insurance is the date from which you have been holding the uninterrupted legal indemnity insurance.
+Or the date in the past from when the insurer agrees to cover you.
+Any loss or damage which is occurred before the retroactive date will not be covered by the indemnity insurance company.

 In general, the retroactive date is the date on which your legal indemnity insurance will begin.
-It means you will be covered for those events which cause injury or damage to a third-party that happen on or after the retroactive date as long as the claims are filed when your legal indemnity insurance is still active.
+It means the policy will cover those events which cause injury or damage to a third party that happens on or after the retroactive date as long as you file the claim when your indemnity insurance is still active.

 Adding A Retroactive Date to A New Legal Indemnity Insurance

-The retroactive cover says that work you completed before you purchase legal indemnity insurance can be covered as long as it is covered after the retroactive date.
+The retroactive cover says that you can cover the work you completed before you purchase legal indemnity insurance.
 However, the policy should be active at the time of making a claim.

-While retroactive date can be added to a new legal indemnity insurance policy, it depends on the whims of the insurer.
-Bear in mind; the insurer can refuse to add a retroactive date if it believes that you are expecting to face a hefty claim for your previous work.
+While you can add retroactive dates to a new indemnity insurance policy, it depends on the whims of the insurer.
+The insurer can refuse to add a retroactive date if it believes that you are expecting to face a hefty claim for your previous work.

 Importance of Retroactive Date Cover

-Having a retroactive date cover on your legal indemnity insurance is necessary because it can take months or years to discover problems with the work.
-For any mistake which has taken years to surface, a person can be sued for that error as well.
+Having a retroactive date cover on your legal indemnity insurance is necessary.
+It can take months or years to discover problems with the work.
+For any mistake which has taken years to surface, a client can sue the professional for that error as well.
 A retroactive date allows the policyholder to rewind the time and fix the mistakes which happened in the past.
 The retroactive date is important because, to get coverage by your insurer, it is essential that your insurance should be in place both when the claim happened and when it is reported.

 Some Necessary Considerations

-- Keep your legal indemnity insurance cover active all the times by using the retroactive date coverage
+- Keep your legal indemnity insurance cover active all the time by using the retroactive date coverage

-- Although you would have to pay extra premium to get the coverage for retroactive, the premium would be much lower than what you would have to otherwise pay at the time of claim
+- It is possible that you would have to pay an extra premium to get the coverage retroactive.
+But the premium would be much lower than what you would have to otherwise pay at the time of claim

 - In case you don’t maintain a retroactive date cover, you would have to shell out lakhs of rupees in defending yourself in the court